super-rust-boy/super-rust-boy/README.md

 The emulator can be built in debug mode by enabling the `debug` feature at compile time: `cargo run --features "debug" -- [cart_name]`

 ## TODO:
-* General cleanup
-* Fix save files
+* Fix save files.
+* Re-ordering of modules.

 ### TODO video:
+* Better error checking.
 * Minor issue of sprites appearing above window.

 ### TODO audio:
-* Test wave/noise generators
-* Test time stretching on wave/noise
-* Add frequency sweep to square1
+* Figure out square 1 bugs (not playing until noise is generated)
+* Square 2 bugs (some short sounds not playing)

 ### TODO later:
 * Use rotate instructions in CPU
 * Add ability to use preset ROM (internally - for testing)
-* Test MB1-3 bank swapping systems, add MB4 & 5
+* MB5-7 bank swapping systems
 * Add cache to bank swapper
-* Fully test memory bus and mem systems
-* Add save data (.sav) also in future add save states
-* More constants
+* Save states
 * Video commands for mid-frame updates